 - Detailed itinerary of your stay in Japan

-- Letter explaining your motive for a Working-Holiday Visa
+- Letter explaining your reason for applying for a Working-Holiday Visa

 - Note from a physician stating that you are in good health (original note)

-- Return airline ticket or flight itinerary provided by an airline company or travel agency (Please note we are not responsible for tickets which are unusuable due to delay or denial or visa).
+- Return airline ticket or flight itinerary provided by an airline company or travel agency (Please note we are not responsible for tickets which are unusable due to delay or denial or visa).

 - Minimum $2,500 CDN ($3,500 for married couple) in travellers cheques or a bank statement